GiovanniBaccichet/DNCS-HTTP3/README.md

 ## Credits 📓

+The website used for the web-static contents performance evaluation was made using [Froala Design Blocks](https://github.com/froala/design-blocks), in order to get an easy to make, good looking and realistic web page to analyze.

 The video streamed using **ffmpeg** in the video server is named Big Buck Bunny and it is a 2008 libre movie project by the Blender Foundation the Creative Commons Attribution 3.0 license.
 In this specific case, the file in the `media` folder has been cut and compressed in order to save space.

 ```